-GBC Students meets each Sunday morning from 9:15-10:15 am for a time of Bible Study and prayer.
-This class is taught by Brian Cupps and meets in room 105 (through the foyer turn right into fellowship hall and proceed all the way down.)
+GBC Students meet each Sunday morning from 9:15-10:15 am for a time of Bible Study and prayer.
+This class is taught by Brian Cupps and meets in room 105 (through the foyer turn right into the fellowship hall and proceed all the way down.)
 They utilize the Explore the Bible Curriculum from Lifeway.
-They are currently studying 1st Kings.
+They are currently studying the Gospel of John.
 This class is for all 6th-12th grade students.
 After this class is over, students move to the auditorium for the morning worship service.

 Every year GBC students are involved in various service opportunities in our community.

 These include packing food boxes for families in need, aiding with a food drive for the Gretna Neighbors Food Pantry, serving members of our community with projects in the homes, working as cooks, staff, or cabin leaders at camp, and several others.
 We believe strongly that we are here to serve our community and be the hands and feet of Jesus.